The Richards Family

 RICHARDS, SOLOMON AUGUSTUS,

-Solsborough (Sa., a chevron, between three fleurs-de-lis, arg.) with a
+(Sa., a chevron, between three fleurs-de-lis, arg.) with a mullet for

 county Wexford, Ireland, aged 45